-The PRSB undertakes certain functions at the request of the Chief Commissioner under clause 11 (a dispute resolution clause) of the Victoria Police (Police Officers (excluding Commanders), Protective Services Officers, Police Reservists and Police Recruits Enterprise Agreement 2015 and the Victoria Police Commanders Agreement 2015.
+The PRSB undertakes certain functions at the request of the Chief Commissioner under clause 11 (a dispute resolution clause) of the Victoria Police (Police Officers, Protective Services Officers, Police Reservists and Police Recruits Enterprise Agreement 2019).

 If requested by the Chief Commissioner (or their representative) or by any person entitled to the benefit of the relevant Agreement (including police officers, protective services officers or the Police Federation of Australia), the PRSB will inquire into the dispute and provide a report and recommendations to the Chief Commissioner.
 The Chief Commissioner intends to apply the PRSB’s recommendations, as set out in clause 11.4: “the decision of the PRSB shall be binding on both the employee and employer”.

 The kinds of disputes which may be referred to the PRSB under the clause 11 Enterprise Agreement process are:

 - Suitability for transfer pursuant to EOI other than for discipline reasons in accordance with

 - a decision to transfer an employee to a position in accordance with clause 18

 - a direction to perform temporary duties in accordance with clause 24;

 - directed placement of a surplus employee in accordance with clause 23; and

 - a decision to deny progression on the basis of performance in accordance with clause 64

 For commanders: pursuant to clause 11 of the Victoria Police Commanders Agreement 2015, the PRSB may inquire into a report on a dispute relating to a directed placement of a surplus commander, in accordance with clause 15.